-There’s no doubt that Calathea plants are beautiful, exotic tropical houseplants.
-However, Calatheas can also have some brilliant uses and benefits, such as purifying the air or increasing household humidity.
+There’s no doubt that Calathea plants are beautiful, exotic tropical houseplants, and they also have some brilliant benefits, such as purifying the air or increasing household humidity.
 In this article, I’ll look at some of the most impressive uses and benefits of Calathea plants.

 11 Fantastic Uses and Benefits of Calathea Plants